jimp-dev/pngjs3/README.md

 Browser
 ===========
-The package has been build with browser support using `browserify-zlib` instead of NodeJS' `zlib` by including in your code.
+The package has been build with browser support using `browserify-zlib` instead of NodeJS' `zlib`.

 Example
 ==========